 Can I change the strict priority order or remove it completely?

 The device manufacturer can modify the network selection decisions by modifying the bonus overlays listed in the above sections.
-However, changing the default values aren't recommended as they have been chosen after careful consideration of multiple use cases.
+However, changing the default values isn't recommended as they have been chosen after careful consideration of multiple use cases.